The Complete 50 State Guide to Concealed Carry Laws

 Ohio Concealed Carry

-Ohio concealed carry requires a permit, which is issued on a “shall issue” basis.
-However, Ohio may enact constitutional carry, so that may change.
-Open carry does not require a permit.
-To be eligible for a license, you must be 21 years of age, not otherwise prohibited from possessing a firearm, a resident of Ohio or a non-resident who works in Ohio.
+However, permits will still be issued to qualified applicants on a "shall-issue" basis.
+To be eligible, you must be 21 years of age, not otherwise prohibited from possessing a firearm, a resident of Ohio or a non-resident who works in Ohio.

 The application is submitted to a county sheriff's office.
 Licenses are good for five years after the issue date.
 Once you have the permit, prohibited locations include law enforcement stations, correctional facilities, airports, mental institutions, courthouses, places of worship, schools, and government buildings.